Pediatric Sleep in Angelman Syndrome Populations: A Systematic Review

 Predictive value of early joint attention for later absolute and relative language abilities in neurogenetic syndromes

-2023 Purdue Autism Research Center Annual Conference, West Lafayette, IN
+2023 Purdue Autism Research Center Annual Conference, West Lafayette, IN, United States

 Secondary Author Projects